Aluminum18/Poly-Shinobi-Public-Information/README.md

 ## Deathblow Variation
 Various deathblows are executed based on the conditions of the enemy.
 In game [clip](https://youtu.be/zXua75ZcNbI)

-The Deathblow setup such as Animation Target Matching, Sound/Visual effect or Event is configurable.
-All configurations are able to be modified with frame correct.
+The Deathblow settings such as Animation Target Matching, Sound/Visual effect or Event is configurable.
+All settings are able to be modified with frame correct.

 ![image](https://github.com/Aluminum18/Project-Dungeon-Public-Information/assets/14157400/e2b7f72a-4b4e-4052-a86f-b93615d859ea)
 ![image](https://github.com/Aluminum18/Project-Dungeon-Public-Information/assets/14157400/58c9ddae-64b1-448f-a300-520e8d4c5057)